Varieties covered by affine spaces, uniformly rational varieties and their cones: Examples

-However, for $n=3$ the threefolds $X$ as above do not belong to class $\cA_0$.
+Notice that any smooth cubic hypersurface of dimension $n\ge 2$ in $\PP^{n+1}$ is unirational, see \cite[Theorem 1.38]{KSC04}.
+All smooth cubic surfaces in $\PP^3$ are rational.
+By contrast, no smooth cubic threefold in $\PP^4$ is rational, see \cite{CG72}.
+It is unknown (but is plausible) whether for $n\ge 4$ the general cubic hypersurface in $\PP^{n+1}$ is irrational.
+However, for any $k\ge 1$ there are smooth cubic hypersurfaces in $\PP^{2k+1}$ which contain two disjoint linear $k$-subspaces.
+Any such cubic hypersurface is rational (hence also uniformly rational), see \cite[1.33--1.35]{KSC04}.

+A smooth intersection $X$ of two smooth quadric hypersurfaces in $\PP^{n+2}$, $n\ge 3$ is always rational, see, e.g., \cite[p.
+796]{GH94}.
+For $n=3$ no smooth quartic threefold $X$ as above belongs to class $\cA_0$.
 The latter follows from the classification of smooth Fano threefolds with Picard number 1 which contain an open subset isomorphic to $\A^3$, see \cite[Theorem 4.31]{CPPZ21}.

 2. It is shown in \cite[Proposition 3.2]{BB14} that the moduli space $\overline{\mathcal{M}}_{0,n}$ of stable $n$-pointed rational curves is a complete uniformly rational variety.
 By Theorem \ref{thm:main} it is elliptic, hence is the image of an affine space under a surjective morphism.